How Long Does it Take to Travel Around American Samoa?

 How to Get Around American Samoa

-Inter-island travel in American Samoa is possible via scheduled ferries and small boats, mainly between Tutuila and the Manu'a Islands (Ta'ū and Ofu), with departures from Pago Pago Harbour.
+Inter-island travel in American Samoa is possible via scheduled ferries and small boats, mainly between Tutuila and the Manu'a Islands (Ta'ū and Ofu), with departures from Pago Pago Harbor.

 Flights also operate several times a week between Tutuila and Ta'ū.
-On Tutuila itself, getting around is easy with rental cars, shared taxis, day hires and the colourful, affordable aiga buses.
+On Tutuila itself, getting around is easy with rental cars, shared taxis, day hires and the colourful yet affordable 'aiga buses.

-Find out more about getting around in our full American Samoa Transport Guide LINK#T036.
+Find out more about getting around in our full American Samoa Transport Guide.

 Travel Times On/From Tutuila